Customer Privacy Notice

 Uses and Disclosures of Protected Health Information

 We use and disclose PHI about you for treatment, payment, and health care operations.
-Following are examples of the types of uses and disclosures that we are permitted to make.
+The following are examples of the types of uses and disclosures that we are permitted to make.

-We may also in our health care operations disclose PHI to business associates with whom we have written agreements containing terms to protect the privacy of your PHI.
-We may disclose your PHI to another entity that is subject to the federal Privacy Rules and that has a relationship with you for its health care operations relating to quality assessment and improvement activities, reviewing the competence or qualifications of health care professionals, case management and care coordination, or detecting or preventing healthcare fraud and abuse.
+We may also in our health care operations disclose PHI to a Business Associate with whom we have written agreements containing terms to protect the privacy of your PHI.
+We may disclose your PHI to another entity that is subject to federal law and that has a relationship with you for its health care operations relating to quality assessment and improvement activities, reviewing the competence or qualifications of health care professionals, case management and care coordination, or detecting or preventing healthcare fraud and abuse.

-On Your Authorization: You may give us written authorization to use your PHI or to disclose it to another person and for the purpose you designate.
+On Your Authorization: You may give us written authorization to use your PHI or to disclose it to another person for the purpose you designate.
 If you give us an authorization, you may withdraw it in writing at any time.
 Your withdrawal will not affect any use or disclosures permitted by your authorization while it was in effect.
-Unless you give us a written authorization, we cannot use or disclose your PHI for any reason except those described in this notice.
+Unless you give us written authorization, we cannot use or disclose your PHI for any reason including marketing and sale of your PHI except those described in this notice or as permitted by law.
 We will make disclosures of any psychotherapy notes we may have only if you provide us with a specific written authorization or when disclosure is required by law.

 Personal Representatives: We will disclose your PHI to your personal representative when the personal representative has been properly designated by you and the existence of your personal representative is documented to us in writing through a written authorization.